department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 - Dyeing

 ## Research Goals
 The purpose of this research is to understand Veteran's expectations and desires when interacting with a telephony Voicebot virtual assistant.
-The insights gained from this research will be used to deliver a Voicebot that Veterans will find useful and easy to interact with.
+The insights gained from this research will be used to deliver a Voicebot that Veterans will find useful in answering their questions and easy to interact with.

 ### Outcome
-This research will provide insight into Veterans' pain points and the limitations that they may encounter by interacting with a telephony based virtual agent.
+This research will provide insights into Veterans' pain points and the limitations that they may encounter by interacting with a telephony based virtual agent.
 This project will also uncover training data, such as words and phrases, that Veterans may use to inquire about their disability claim status and PACT Act related information.
-The training data will be used to program the Voicebot and ensure that it can provide answers to some of Veterans most asked questions.
+The training data will be used to program the Voicebot and ensure that it can provide answers to Veterans' frequently asked questions.

 ### Research questions